Meet the Community

 Your stay at Nhoma is centred around the interaction with the village.
 Activities depend on what individual people are doing, such as cooking, making crafts, preparing hides, making hunting equipment such as quivers or arrows.
 Traditional games and dances will also be played on one of the two afternoons.

-Bush walk / hunt.
+Bush Walk / Hunt

 Guests accompany three or four Ju/'hoan San hunters, collecting and eating bush foods while they hunt.
 If fresh tracks are found, the walk will turn into a hunt.
 The chances of killing an animal are rare (about 1/5) although the walk is always interesting.
 If any animal is killed, all parts of it are utilised.

 The finding of a bee's nest is just as important as hunting an animal.
-The medicinal use of plants are also pointed out along the way.
+The medicinal use of plants is also pointed out along the way.
 The walk does not follow a fixed route and the intensity/duration of the hunt can be adapted.
 Usually the hunters take you along for a full morning.

-Healing dance
+Healing Dance

 The giraffe or elephant dances are usually performed when somebody in the village is ill.
 The "owners of medicine" (n/umkxaosi) use the dance to heat their n/um (the power to heal), to reach a state of consciousness where they can communicate with their ancestors, asking them not to bring bad things onto the community.
 In this state, they can see things they can't normally see and are able to pull the arrows of sickness out of a sick person.